Doing a PhD is stressful and isolating under the best of circumstances.

 So, in this week’s article, we’d like to go over some tips and advice for PhD stress management.

-We’ll talk about the importance of normalizing depression, how to practice mindfulness and work/life balance, and finally how to seek on-campus professional help.
+We’ll talk about the importance of normalizing PhD depression and anxiety, how to practice mindfulness and work/life balance, and finally how to seek on-campus professional help.

 Everyone experiences stress, anxiety, and/or depression in graduate school.